ArianZargaran/web-tech/javascript/execution-context.md

 In a browser, the global execution context is the `window` object, which at the end is also referenced under the `this` keyword (for now).
 In Node.js the global execution context is the `global` object.

+In summary, the Execution context is where the function is called from.
+If function is called from the upper level, that means that's called from the global execution context.
+This global execution context is created internally by the JS Engine before even the program is initiated.

 ### Lexical Environment

 What's the lexical environment?
 It's the scope of a variable.
 It's the place where the variable is defined.